In this blog post, we’ll explore the Jobs To Be Done theory to help solve your talent acquisition jobs to be done.

 In Part 4 of our blog series on Talent Attraction, TalentSum’s Christopher Mengel breaks down the employer brand and helps you to think around this important issue.
 Use this post as a guide to help organize your thoughts and to get moving in the right direction.

-In our 2018 Talent Acquisition Landscape Study, we’re doing a deep-dive into what it takes for companies to become great at attracting, engaging and hiring people.
+In our Talent Acquisition Research Study, we’re doing a deep-dive into what it takes for companies to become great at attracting, engaging and hiring people.

 A compelling employee value proposition plays a critical role in your ability to attract talented people into the organization.
 It’s the structural mechanism that supports all other communication materials.